tdekler/clouddocs/gpu-visualization.markdown

 By default, you will not have access to the GPU nodes of the HPC Cloud.
 In order to get this, please send an e-mail to [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl).

 If GPU access has been enabled for your account, you will have to use a [datastore](image_storage) that is enabled on the GPU nodes.
 This datastore is called `images_ssd_gpu` and behaves the same way as the `local_images_ssd` datastore, except that it is accessible on the GPU nodes only.
-In other words, using this datastore makes sure that your VM is run on the nodes which have GPU's installed on them.
+In other words, using this datastore makes sure that your VM runs on the nodes which have GPU's installed on them.

 Note that the `ceph` datastore is also enabled on the GPU nodes.
 However, as described [here](image_storage), it is best to put your OS image on either the `local_images_ssd` or the `images_ssd_gpu` datastore. `ceph` can then be used for larger data images and for persistent data.